dipdup-io/dipdup/docs/indexes/operation.md

 # operation

 Operation index allows you to query only operations related to your dapp and match them with handlers by content.
 A single contract call consists of implicit operation and, optionally, internal operations.
-For each of them, you can specify a handler that will be called when operation group.
+For each of them, you can specify a handler that will be called when the operation group matches.
 As a result, you get something like an event log for your dapp.

 ## Filters